Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence

 In \cite{PT}, Pandharipande and Thomas define a \emph{stable pair} on $X$ to be a map of the form

 where $F$ is a sheaf of pure dimension 1 and the cokernel of $s$ is $0$-dimensional.
 In \cite[Proposition 6.1.1]{bayer-polynomial}, Bayer shows that for any PT-stability condition, the stable objects in $\sA^p(X)$ with numerical invariants $\ch = (1, 0, -\be, -n)$ and trivial determinant coincide precisely with these stable pairs.
 The following partial characterization of PT-semistable objects generalizes this fact to higher rank.
-We refer to \cite[Section 1.6]{HL} for the classical notion of $\mu$-semistability and the notion of semistability on $\Coh_{3,1}(X)$ appearing in the statement, both considered here with respect to the polarization $H$.